JD Spicer Zeb Solicitors Banner Image

 • If we are likely to be conflicted or breach our professional rules.

-Our terrorism lawyers can represent at the Police Station and court for all types of terrorism cases and offences, including but not limited to:
+Our terrorism lawyers can represent you on all types of terrorism cases and offences, including but not limited to:

 Act preparatory to terrorism